kdheepak/blog/content/09-power.md

 ```

-We can calculate the maximum, minimum and the RMS value as follows
+We can calculate the maximum, minimum and the RMS value as follows:

 ```python